-Harassment can occur as a result of a single incident or a pattern of unwelcomed behavior where the effect is to create a hostile, offensive, or intimidating work environment that affects terms of employment.
+Harassment can occur because of a single incident or a pattern of unwelcome behavior where the effect is to create a hostile, offensive, or intimidating work environment that affects terms of employment.
 Harassment encompasses a broad range of physical or verbal behavior which can include, but is not limited to, physical or mental abuse, racial insults, derogatory ethnic slurs, unwelcome sexual advances or touching, sexual comments or sexual jokes, and/or requests for sexual favors used as a condition of employment or affecting any personnel decision such as hiring, promotion or compensation.

-The parish/school prohibits any form of harassment by employees, co-workers, supervisors, and third-parties and should view such actions very seriously.
 Harassment and other unacceptable activities that could become a condition of employment or a basis for personnel decisions, or which create a hostile environment are specifically prohibited.
 Any employee who engages in such harassment is subject to immediate discipline, up to and including discharge.
 It is the responsibility of the parish/school and of all employees to ensure that these prohibited activities do not occur.